 While for registration purposes the single constituents for UVCBs have to be identified if they make up more than 1 % w/w, single constituents down to 0.1 % w/w are relevant for PBT assessment (ECHA 2017).
 Therefore, potentially relevant constituents are poorly defined, radioactive labelling as well as application of QSAR models is impossible in this case (Gartiser et al. 2015).
 Using the common biodegradation testing methods will not provide information on the individual constituents.

 Effort is undertaken towards improving assessment of UVCBs, but it remains a challenging task.
 Strategies often aim to describe how to deal with different categories of constituents.
-For example, as outlined in the ECHA Guidance (ECHA 2017), if the test item (i.e. UVCB substance) consists of sufficiently homologous structures and is shown to meet the ready biodegradability criterion (> 60% degradation in 28 day), it can be concluded that the underlying constituents are not expected to be persistent.
+For example, as outlined in the ECHA Guidance (ECHA 2017), if the test item (i.e. UVCB substance) consists of sufficiently homologous structures and is shown to meet the ready biodegradability criterion (> 60% degradation in 28 days), it can be concluded that the underlying constituents are not expected to be persistent.
 For assessment of single constituents with a close structural similarity, their weight fractions have to be summed up for the assessment, assuming similar mode of action (ECHA 2017).
 This approach is particularly important for assessing persistence when most or all constituents are below 0.1% w/w, even though the summation – justified by same mode-of-action – rather refers to bioaccumulation and toxicity than to persistence.
 The assumption behind the summation is that structural similarity is sufficient in describing similarity for susceptibility to degradation.
 However, where not every single constituent is identified, there will always be the risk of overlooking a persistent constituent when testing is performed for several constituents together, as a sufficient level of degradation can be reached even if some constituents are not degradable.

 Poorly water soluble or sorptive substances

-For poorly soluble substances, biodegradability can be underestimated as for most substances only the soluble fraction is accessible for biodegradation.
+For poorly soluble substances, biodegradability can be underestimated. as for most substances, only the soluble fraction is accessible for biodegradation.
 For substances that can be degraded in the solid state, the accessible surface area will have a considerable impact on biodegradation (Gartiser et al. 2015).
 Annex III of OECD 301 TG (i.e. test on ready biodegradability) describes options for testing of poorly soluble substances, mostly by using chemical or mechanical aid in order to homogenize the solution.

 According to OECD 301 guidance, substances above 100 mg/L are considered soluble.
 The term poorly soluble is however not numerically defined.